stacchain/stac-merkle-tree-cli/README.md

   - Each collection has its own directory inside `collections/`, named after the collection.
   - Inside each collection directory:
     - `collection.json`: Collection metadata.
-    - `item.json`, `item2.json`, ...: Items belonging to the collection.
+    - `item.json`, `item2.json`, ...: Items belonging to the collection, either at the same level or nested within subdirectories.

 ## Usage